Skip to content

 Best Irish Pubs in Liverpool

 Liverpool today still very much feels like an Irish city.
-Walking through Liverpool City Center, you will find dozens of Irish bars playing traditional Irish music and serving up traditional Irish food and beverages.
-The Irish in Liverpool have made their mark on the city over the years, and Irish pubs in Liverpool are just one example of this!
+Walking through Liverpool City Center, you will find dozens of Irish bars playing traditional Irish music and serving traditional Irish food and beverages.
+The Irish in the city have made their mark on the city over the years, and Irish pubs in Liverpool are just one example of this!

 Below we have added some of the most popular Irish pubs in Liverpool, according to Tripadvisor: